Residential Realty Risk Prevention & Best Practices

-We regularly communicate and consult with the markets that provide insurance coverage to condominium corporations.
+As a property manager or investor in residential realty, you’re exposed to various risks that could lead to significant losses.
+From natural disasters to tenant disputes, you need to be prepared for any eventuality.
+That’s why having business insurance is essential.
 Our advisors work diligently to keep up with what the insurance markets are doing regarding capacity and rating.
-We stay on top of and review our client’s policies and make sure to remarket when rates increase.
-We often collaborate with the insurance markets to find ways for condo corporations to combat risks and potentially avoid rate increases.
+At Harvard Western Insurance, our advisors often collaborate with the insurance markets to find ways for condo corporations to combat risks and potentially avoid rate increases.

 The insurance markets continue to take aggressive steps toward addressing the residential realty market’s adverse loss experience.
 Residential reality risks continue to suffer ever-increasing losses, with the primary type being water-related.
 The insurance marketplace is implementing two strategies to bring more stability to the market hopefully.
 These strategies are to increase premiums and limit the value insured’s capacity.
 If insurance companies did not implement these strategies, they would have little option other than to stop insuring residential realty altogether.